 Tipón archaeological site

-Pull off the Cusco-Puno highway about 15 miles (22 km) from Cusco, turn onto a narrow, steep, and winding (though now fully-paved) road and you’ll soon reach the 595 acre (240 hectare) Tipón archaeological site.
+Pull off the Cusco-Puno highway about 15 miles (22 km) from Cuzco, turn onto a narrow, steep, and winding (though now fully-paved) road and you’ll soon reach the 595 acre (240 hectare) Tipón archaeological site.
 Built in the 15th century by the Incas, the site has terraces which were used for agriculture.

 However, the most unusual features of the Tipón archaeological site are its natural springs and man-made waterways.
 Excavated areas feature precise, stone-lined aqueducts and fountains which are beautiful as well as functional (water still runs through these channels).

-Pikillacta archaeolgical site
+Pikillacta archaeological site

 About 21 miles (33 km) east of Cuzco you’ll find the Pikillacta archaeological site (also spelled Piqillacta, Piquillacta, or Piquillaqta) which was built by the pre-Incan Wari people and occupied from about 550 AD to about 1100 AD.
 The site was extensively excavated between the late ’70s and the late ’90s and reveling elements like pottery and stored food were found.

 Experts believe the main use for the site, which is rarely visited (we had the place to ourselves, was ceremonial.
 The most striking thing for visitors are the large stone walls that enclose the 1 square mile (~2 square km) site.
-Interior walls further subdivide the site into distict blocks contianing more than 700 structures, mostly still in ruins.
+Interior walls further subdivide the site into distinct blocks containing more than 700 structures, mostly still in ruins.
 However, a few important buildings in the ceremonial center of the site have been fully excavated and restored.
 Some contain original plaster on the walls and floors.